- Current Students

 - Mandarin Language Training

-- Graduates are eligible to apply for a 2 year Post-Graduation Work Permit (PGWP) in Canada
+- Graduates may be eligible to apply for a Post-Graduation Work Permit (PGWP) in Canada

 Big World, Small Class Size, Individualized Learning